pluralsight/guides/in-review/devops/local-development-of-a-php-redis-application-with-kubernetes/article.md

 ```
 % curl -O https://pear.php.net/go-pear.phar
 % php go-pear.par
-% pear channel-discover pear.nrk.io   # You may need to add pear to your path
+% pear channel-discover pear.nrk.io   # You may need to add pear to your path, if so, use one of the methods above used with telepresence
 % pear install nrk/Predis
 ```

 This tutorial uses several Kubernetes configuration files.
-You can optionally clone the [Telepresence GitHub repo](https://github.com/datawire/telepresence/):
+You can optionally clone the [Telepresence GitHub repo](https://github.com/datawire/telepresence/) to get a local copy of them all:

 ```
 % git clone https://github.com/datawire/telepresence.git